appium/appium-xcuitest-driver/docs/run-prebuilt-wda.md

   CODE_SIGNING_ALLOWED=NO
 ```

-Then, the `xcodebuild` command builds the `WebDriverAgent.xcodeproj` and start the built package for testing.
+Then, the `xcodebuild` command builds the `WebDriverAgent.xcodeproj` and starts the built package for testing.

-The command can separate as below.
+The command can split for `build-for-testing` part and `test-without-building` part as below:

 ```
 xcodebuild build-for-testing \